uenoB/minissg/packages/vite-plugin-minissg/README.md

   It is ensured that the `path` property does not start with `/`.
 * `request`: information for dynamic routing and server-side rendering.
-  If it is given, the `entries` function may dynamically create and return a module depending on it.
+  If it is given, the `main` function may dynamically create and return a module depending on it.
   Note that Minissg is a static site generator, not a web application framework.
   Currently, we do not have any plan to enhance this feature.
-* `path`: relative path string from the parent module, or `undefined` if the module is either the root or made by the `entries` function of the parent module.
+* `path`: relative path string from the parent module, or `undefined` if the module is either the root or made by the `main` function of the parent module.
 * `parent`: the context of the parent module, or `undefined` if this module is the root of the module tree.

-The type of the argument of the `entries` function, `Context`, is defined as follows in TypeScript:
+The type of the argument of the `main` function, `Context`, is defined as follows in TypeScript:

 ```typescript